 He guides his permanent resident clients through the naturalization process to become U.S. citizens.

 When he is not creating innovative immigration solutions for his clients, he enjoys spending time outdoors at the family farm.
-He also studies the Russian language in his spare time.

 University of Houston Law Center, J.D.
 (2012)